Volunteering With Your Animal

 - The appropriate terminology and conversational approaches for various clients

 - How to identify situations where animal visits are not appropriate

 - Common concerns of health care and human services professionals about AAA/AAT and how to address them

 - How to get started in various kinds of facilities

-Team Screening /Evaluation for Your and Your Animal – Screening of person-handler teams is accomplished by a licensed ITA (Intermountain Therapy Animal) Team Evaluator.
-An individual appointments will be scheduled for you and your animal as a team.
+Team Screening /Evaluation for Your and Your Animal – Screening of handler-animal teams is done by a licensed ITA (Intermountain Therapy Animal) Team Evaluator.
+Individual appointments will be scheduled for you and your animal as a team.
 The screening will evaluate your team skills and your aptitude for a visiting animal program.

 What Makes a Person and Animal Suitable to be a Volunteer Therapy Team?